North American Trade Schools logo

 Key Highlights

-• Expanded curriculum to include commercial truck driving training by 1986.
+• Expanded its curriculum in 1986 to include training in commercial truck driving.

 Timeline